angelamutava/song-finder-console-App/README.md

 ##Suggestions on Improvements.
-Implement the song_lyrics_finder as a class.
+1.Implement the song_lyrics_finder as a class.
-Implement tests for the methods.
+2.Implement tests for the methods.
 CIAO!Angie Mutava---Aspiring Developer.